liferay/liferay-frontend-projects/.github/ISSUE_TEMPLATE/npm-tools_changelog-generator.md

 ---
-name: '@liferay/eslint-config'
+name: '⚙ @liferay/changelog-generator'
-about: Issues related to the @liferay/eslint-config project
+about: Issues related to the @liferay/changelog-generator package
-labels: eslint-config
+labels: npm-tools, changelog-generator
 ---

 ### Issue type (mark with `x`)